shg7afe/shg7afe.github.io/initial_exploration.md

-The number of grants per directorate and year.
+We can cross-tabulate the number of grants per directorate and year.

 ```python